aanban/esp32_beo4/examples/esp32_beo4_esphome/README.md

 ```

 ### 1.3.
-Action with a button on a dashboard
+Tab_Action for a button on a HA dashboard
-The generic interface can be used to create a button on a home-assistant dashboard and set a `tap_action` for a beo4 code like so:
+The generic beo4 interface can be useful for a button on a home assistant dashboard.
+Set a `tap_action` for a beo4 code like so:

 ```yaml
 tap_action: